 Okay, you’ve chosen the alcohol you want and now you’re quite eager to soak coffee beans in it.
 Per the intro, here’s how it’s done.

-Step 1: Transfer the alcohol to a glass.
+Step 1: Transfer the alcohol to a glass or mason jar.
 If you want to share your coffee-infused alcohol with a lucky recipient, then you can pour a large glass.
 Otherwise, you just need enough for one.

 Step 2: Pour in your coffee beans.
 If you have 1.5 ounces of alcohol, then you need up to .25 ounces of beans.
 Of course, you can use fewer if you want a subtler coffee flavor, but don’t use more.
 The coffee will overpower the alcohol and the beverage won’t taste as you were expecting.